communitiesuk/epb-auth-server/README.md

 * `make run`

-  Run the auth server on the default port.
+  Run the auth server, which will be available at `http://localhost:9090`.

 * `make format`